 The waters in Florida are like nowhere else, so it comes as no surprise the state is one of the busiest for recreational boating.
 But with all those boats in the water it means Florida also has one of the highest numbers of boating accidents in the United States.

-State, federal and international maritime laws each have their own regulations when it comes to boating accidents.
+State, federal and international maritime laws each have their own regulations separate from auto accidents when it comes to boating accidents.
 As a result, creating a claim to receive compensation can easily become complicated.

 Attorney for Boating in Miami, FL